Introduction to integrating SEO strategy and social media

 Use social CTR data to A/B test your Title tags

-On Facebook, a title change can be measured in a few hours; in Search, it can sometimes take weeks.
-A proven method is to publish two distinct titles on the same article via Open Graph: first version in a standard post, second version in a pinned comment that you « boost ».
-Compare the CTR and the share rate: the winning version provides a solid hypothesis for your tag , the media outlet TechCrunch has been using this technique since 2018.
-After testing the title « iPhone X Review » versus « We spent 24h with the iPhone X », they kept the second variant for the Title tag.
-On Google, the page gained 2 positions and an organic CTR up by 5 %.
-Social A/B testing therefore serves as a low-cost laboratory to validate your SEO hypotheses before deploying them more permanently.
+On Facebook, a title change can be measured in a few hours; in Search, it sometimes takes weeks.
+A proven method is to publish two distinct titles for the same article via Open Graph: first version in a standard post, second version in a pinned comment that you «boost”.
+Compare the CTR and share rate: the winning version provides a solid hypothesis for your tag . , the media outlet TechCrunch has been using this technique since 2018.
+After testing the title «iPhone X Review« versus “We spent 24h with the iPhone X”, they kept the second variant for the Title tag.
+On Google, the page gained 2 positions and organic CTR increased by 5%.
+Social A/B testing therefore serves as a low-cost lab to validate your SEO hypotheses before deploying them more sustainably.

 Core Web Vitals and social sharing: when speed also influences virality

-Since the « Page Experience » update, LCP, FID and CLS are included as light ranking signals.
-The same metrics impact social word-of-mouth: a user leaving the page before it loads will never click « Share ».
-Financial Times has found that, for each second gained on its mobile LCP, the number of spontaneous tweets increased by 3 %.
-In parallel, the media outlet observed 1 % more organic sessions.
-In other words: optimising web performance is not only for SEO, but also strengthens the propensity to share, which loops back into the equation « more links, more engagement ».
+Since the «Page Experience« update, LCP, FID, and CLS are included as light ranking signals.
+The same metrics impact social word of mouth: a user leaving the page before it loads will never hit “Share”. .
+Financial Times found that, for each second gained on its mobile LCP, the number of spontaneous tweets increased by 3%.
+At the same time, the outlet observed 1% more organic sessions.
+In other words: optimizing web performance isn’t just for SEO—it also strengthens the desire to share, which loops back into the equation «more links, more engagement”. .

-Local hashtags and « near me » SEO: mastering proximity search
+Local hashtags and «near me” SEO: mastering proximity search

-« near me » searches have jumped by 900 % in five years.
-On Instagram or TikTok, the equivalent goes via geolocated hashtags (#parisbakery).
+«Near me” searches have jumped 900% in five years.
+On Instagram or TikTok, the equivalent goes through geolocated hashtags (#parisbakery).
 A textbook case can be found at Big Mamma Group, an Italian chain in Paris.
-In 2019, the brand launched the hashtag #pizzanapolitaineparis alongside a Google My Business page titled « Pizza Napolitaine Paris — Big Mamma ».
-The hashtag generated more than 5,000 UGC photos, reused in a Google Maps carousel (the « Featured on Instagram » feature).
-CTR on the local pack rose to 28 %, and queries « pizza napolitaine paris 11e » started returning the Big Mamma page in organic results.
+In 2019, the brand launched the hashtag #pizzanapolitaineparis alongside a Google My Business page titled «Pizza Napolitaine Paris — Big Mamma«.
+The hashtag generated more than 5,000 UGC photos, featured in a Google Maps carousel (the «Featured on Instagram” function).
+CTR on the local pack rose to 28%, and queries like “pizza napolitaine paris 11e” started returning the Big Mamma page organically.
 Moral: choosing a hashtag identical to your local keyword creates a direct bridge between Social Graph and Local Graph.

-« zero-click searches » are increasing: the user gets their answer without leaving Google (featured snippets, People Also Ask).
-On Instagram, a similar phenomenon exists: Stories are enough to answer a micro-intent (e.g. « how to cut a mango » in 15 s).
-The brand Whole Foods has leveraged this parallel: for each cooking tutorial on its blog, the company creates a Story of 7 recap slides.
-The slides include a « More details » sticker linking to the full recipe.
-Result: the query « cut a mango » now displays a YouTube video snippet (owned by Whole Foods) while the vertical video, also uploaded as AMP Web Stories, occupies the top Stories in Google Discover.
-The boundary between social Story and indexed Story is blurring, and brands able to repackage their vertical content consolidate their visibility even when the SERP becomes no-click.
+«Zero-click searches« are increasing: the user gets their answer without leaving Google (featured snippets, People Also Ask).
+On Instagram, a similar phenomenon exists: Stories are enough to satisfy a micro-intent (e.g., “how to cut a mango” in 15s).
+The brand Whole Foods leveraged this parallel: for each cooking tutorial on its blog, the company creates a Story of 7 recap slides.
+The slides include a «More details« sticker linking to the full recipe.
+Result: the query “cut a mango” now displays a YouTube video snippet (owned by Whole Foods) while the vertical video, also uploaded as AMP Web Stories, occupies the top Stories slot in Google Discover.
+The line between a social Story and an indexed Story blurs, and brands able to repackage their content vertically strengthen their visibility even when the SERP becomes clickless.

-Case study: cross-channel editorial calendar
+Case study: Cross-channel editorial calendar

-- SEO keyword research: “home charging station 7 kW, volume 2,400.
+- SEO keyword research: «home charging station 7 kW”, volume 2,400.

 - Series of 3 LinkedIn posts: infographic.
 Each post deep-links to an anchored section (#section-x) of the landing page.